Skip to content

 A real interactive terminal, on the phone

 Cosyra is a native app over an Ubuntu 24.04 container.
 You open it and you are at a shell prompt with tmux, vim, git, Node, and Python, plus Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed.
 You type a prompt to Claude Code, watch it edit, run the tests yourself, read the failure, tell it what you meant, and push, all without a laptop.
-Cursor's PWA cannot do this; it has no terminal.
+Cursor's mobile app cannot do this; it has no terminal.
 We built Cosyra this way because the thing that kills agent-driven mobile dev is setup friction and the lack of a live shell, not the model.

 You drive the agent live, not async